HackYourFuture/Node.js/week3/MAKEME.md

 ### **Exercise 1: Chuck Norris programs do not accept input**

 Did you know that there is an API for Chuck Noris jokes.
-That's incredible, right?
+That's incredible, right!?

 Write a small node program (not a server) that calls the this API http://www.icndb.com/api/ and prints a random joke to the conole.